srinix18/Lab-5-Static-Code-Analysis/README.md

 You can inspect the raw outputs to see the exact messages produced by each tool (they are saved in the repo).
 I used those reports to produce the table above and implement the fixes in `cleaned_inventory_system.py`.

-What I changed in `cleaned_inventory_system.py`

-- Kept a functional (non-class) design as requested.
-- Replaced mutable default args, removed `eval`, and removed silent bare excepts.
-- Added type and value validation for item names and quantities.
-- Implemented safe file I/O via context managers and JSON validation.
-- Added logging to record operations and exceptions.

-Lab Steps & Deliverables (completed)

-1. Inspect `inventory_system.py` and identify issues — done.
-2. Fix at least four issues — the cleaned file fixes more than four issues (see table above).
-3. Document findings — the table above captures the findings and fixes.
-4. Reflection answers — below in this README.

 Reflection Questions